nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `Deleted Patient's field: ...`

 Expected output when the command fails:
-* `The given combination of Name and NRIC does not match any patient in the Patients list`.
+* `The given combination of Name and ID does not match any patient in the Patients list`.

 ### Delete All Patients: `clear`